Working for a Nuclear Free City: History

 The band performed on the Topman Unsigned Stage at the Carling Weekend's Leeds Festival in 2007.

+WFANFC would also be nominated for the 2008 annual Shortlist Prize along with Arcade Fire, Burial, Feist, Justice, LCD Soundsystem, M.I.A., Spoon, Stars, and Wilco.

 In 2009 the band was approached by the development team for the video game Infamous to create the song that plays at the end of the game.
 The song is called "Silent Melody".

+Later that year in October 2010 their third album, Jojo Burger Tempest was released; an eclectic mostly instrumental album that featured a 33 minute title track.
+Production for the album lasted only 18 months and has been stated to have “2,000-odd ideas” of layered short loops.

-The band released their third album, Jojo Burger Tempest, in October 2010, and in January 2011 the band opened a YouTube channel, uploading snippets of a fourth album, Apoptosis.
+In January 2011 the band opened a YouTube channel, uploading snippets of a fourth album, Apoptosis.
 No record label was named.
 In 2011, the band released the single "Turning Shadow" via their Bandcamp.

 In 2013, guitarist Gary McClure released his solo record, Wreaths, on AED Records.
 In celebration of this release, the band's Facebook page shared an unreleased 52-minute-long album titled Odds and Sods posted to member Phil Kay's SoundCloud.

-In 2014, producer and keyboardist Phil Kay released his solo record, Zoetrope as King of the Mountains on Melodic Records.

-Gary McClure currently records under the name American Wrestlers, and released his debut album, American Wrestlers, in 2014.
-During promotion for the album, he noted the band had broken up.
 A new album, however, entitled What Do People Do All Day was released in 2016.
+Phil would later go on to state that the album title had a double meaning, one being a reference to the Richard Scarry book and the other being about the monotony of life.

 In April of 2023, WFANFC announced (on their Facebook page) a one-off show at the Mercury Lounge in NYC, on Friday July 21st, 2023.
+However, the show was later cancelled.

+Later in May of the same year, the band would upload a collection of 6 previously unreleased tracks to their Bandcamp over the course of two weeks.
+Each track description came with a small vignette relating to the song.

+Side projects and spinoffs

+In August of 2010, an album called “Secret Things” would be released by Phil and French songwriter Idrisse Khelifi under the name “Motorifik”.
+The project was formed when the two met in Manchester in 2006.
+Secret Things would be ranked in 38th place for Under The Radar’s Highest Rated Albums of 2010.

+In 2014, producer and keyboardist Phil Kay released his solo record, Zoetrope as King of the Mountains on Melodic Records to mixed yet mostly positive reviews.

+Gary McClure currently records under the name American Wrestlers, and released his self-titled debut album, American Wrestlers, in 2014.
+During promotion for the album, he noted WFANFC had broken up.